cjbackman/cjbackman.com/content/on/mutation-testing.md

 We need to find a different way.

-## Test the tests with mutation testing
+## How can we check if our tests are good?

 What we're talking about here is to find a reliable method to test our tests.
 A possible approach to achieve that is to leverage something called _mutation testing_.
 It's a type of testing where errors are deliberately introduced in the source code to see if your test suite will detect them.
-These variants of the source code where an error has been introduced are called mutants, and we want to kill them.
+These modified variants of the source code with injected errors are called mutants, and we want to kill them.

-### Mutation testing is all about killing mutants
+## Mutation testing offers a way

-On a high level, the process of mutation testing is:
+Mutation testing is all about killing mutants.
+On a high level, the process is:

 1. Create mutants by modifying the source code to introduce errors.
 2. Execute your existing test suite against the mutants.​